openfisca/tracker/README.md

 ## Ethics

 This package is optional and when activated, it sends minimal information on Web API calls:
-* It sends which Web API endpoint was called.
+* It logs which Web API endpoint was called.
 * It is optional: you can chose to activate it on installation.
 * It is configurable: you decide on which Piwik analytics plateform instance you send the information.
-* It is a nonblocking solution: your OpenFisca softwares will continue if the tracker is activated but unreachable.
+* It is a nonblocking solution: OpenFisca will keep working as usual if the tracker is activated but unreachable.

-Besides, by configuration, Piwik can anonymize IPs and will respect the "do not track" option on the browsers of the users of the Web API (see its [user privacy information](https://piwik.org/privacy/)).
+As of today, the tracker only logs which routes are called, without any information about the user.
+No cookie is set on the user's browser.

 For these reasons, this module is not subject to [CNIL](https://www.cnil.fr/en/home) or EU privacy requirements.